yuyang-zhong/project-psyched/README.md

 ## License

-These notebooks are licensed under the [MIT License](/LICENSE) which allows academic and commercial re-use and adaptation of this work.
+These notebooks are licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International